 Erlang is a general-purpose, concurrent, functional programming language, and a garbage-collected runtime system.
 The term Erlang is used interchangeably with Erlang/OTP, or Open Telecom Platform (OTP), which consists of the Erlang runtime system, several ready-to-use components (OTP) mainly written in Erlang, and a set of design principles for Erlang programs.

 We provide different releases and apply security updates on a regular basis.
-Currently, these versions are available: 20, 21 and 22.
+Currently available versions are listed below.
 All versions include Elixir and Mix, a build tool that allows you to easily create projects, manage tasks, run tests and more.

 If you don’t select a certain version, our default will be used.
 We decided to default to version 21